mdbartos/firmament/README.md

             - "power"
 ```

-Example driver documents can be found in `firmament/peripherals/yaml`
+Example yaml driver documents can be found in `firmament/peripherals/yaml`

+Example sensorml driver documents can be found in `firmament/peripherals/sensorml

 ### Configuration document